 - The Octavius V. Catto Award is named for the renowned African American activist, leader and teacher who best articulated the goals and objectives of the African American community in Philadelphia.
 He was martyred while promoting voter registration, on the first Election Day, after passage of the 15th Amendment in 1871.
 The award recognizes the successful student who demonstrates, in particular, foremost dedication and academic excellence in sociopolitical issues that concern Black society.
 The department recognizes Catto’s contribution to freedom at an annual ceremony near his monument at Philadelphia’s City Hall.

-- The Stephen Couvillion Scholarship is named in the honor of a former graduate student.
-It is awarded to awarded to the master’s student who shows unusual initiative and direction in research and scholarship.
-The Couvillion Award represents one of the highest awards given in the department.
+- The Stephen P. Couvillion Scholarship is established to honor the memory of a former graduate student who studied in our department from 2008–2010.
+Initiated by Stephen’s family, the scholarship is awarded to the successful MA student who demonstrates unusual initiative and academic commitment to research and scholarship.
+The Stephen P. Couvillion Award represents one of the highest and most prestigious awards given in the department.

 As a graduate student, you may apply for a research or teaching assistantship.

 - Research assistantships are awarded competitively.
 Research assistants work up to 20 hours a week and are compensated with a basic health insurance plan, a stipend and tuition remission.

 - Teaching assistantships typically require you to work 20 hours a week in support of the department’s undergraduate programs.
 You’ll be compensated with a basic health insurance plan, nine credits of tuition remission per term and a nine-month stipend.

 Fellowships are available through Temple’s graduate school for students with exceptional academic records.
 They include